bragov4ik/change-case-rename-vscode/README.md

-# Change case rename VSCode extension
+# Change case of symbol VSCode extension

 This extension allows changing case of symbols by utilizing renaming feature.